 If teachers report that several of their activities are being displayed in the wrong grading period or that they suddenly “jumped” from one grading period to another, there is an easy fix.
 Echo doesn’t require that users define the grading period when they set up an activity.
 If teachers don’t select a grading period, the system looks to other nearby activities in the syllabus to determine what grading period it belongs.
 This works well for the first grading period, but as soon as the teacher adds an activity to the second grading period, the nearby assignments can inherit this new value and “jump” to the other grading period.

 The fix is easy.
 Identify the activities that are in the wrong period and use the grade settings menu to pick the desired grading period.
 Note: Sometimes the dropdown menu is already displaying the first choice on the list making users think that the option has been selected.
 The user might need to change it to a different grading period, save the activity, and then go back and assign it to the correct grading period.
 You can also use the “bulk edit” feature to update several activities at once.
-Again, remind teachers to do this in the master course and not the derivatives
+Again, remind teachers to do this in the base course and not the derivatives

-Differences Between Master and Derivative
+Differences Between Base and Derivative

 Unfortunately, this doesn’t have an easy fix and we have to repair the derivatives directly through the database.
 Just let the Support Team know when you see this occurring, and we’ll fix it ASAP.
-Please remember to include the course IDs for the master and derivative when you report the issue.
+Please remember to include the course IDs for the base and derivative when you report the issue.

 Echo is constantly being improved based on the feedback from users and we strive to keep our documentation up to date.
 If this document doesn't match what you are seeing in Echo, please let us know